 15 Top-Rated Day Trips from Athens

-Several top sights are easy day trips, just a short drive or bus ride from the city: the UNESCO-listed Monastery of Daphne, the inspiring Kaisariani Monastery, the hiker's paradise of Mount Parnitha, and the gorgeous Lake Vouliagmeni on the Athens Riviera coastline.
+Just a short drive or bus ride from the city are the UNESCO-listed Monastery of Daphne, the inspiring Kaisariani Monastery, the hiker's paradise of Mount Parnitha, and the gorgeous Lake Vouliagmeni on the Athens Riviera coastline.

 Any of these excursions would make a fantastic addition to your Greece vacation itinerary.
 Discover the best places to visit and plan your adventures with our list of the best day trips from Athens.

 In an enchanting natural setting between two craggy peaks of Mount Parnassus, the archaeological ruins of Delphi have a magical quality.
-At this legendary site during the ancient Greek period, an oracle shared advice and prophecies.
+At this legendary site during Classical antiquity, an oracle shared advice and prophecies.

 Among the highlights of visiting Delphi is walking along The Sacred Way that leads up to the Temple of Apollo.
-This route gives visitors a sense of the pilgrimage path upon entering what was considered the hallowed Sanctuary of Apollo, a complex of several monuments.
+This route gives visitors a sense of the pilgrimage path once used to enter the hallowed Sanctuary of Apollo, a complex of several monuments.

 The Archaeological Museum of Delphi displays objects uncovered at the archaeological site and is considered one of the world's best collections of ancient Greek artifacts, dating from the Mycenaean period to Late Antiquity.
-Highlights include the Classical-era bronze Charioteer of Delphi statue, the 6th-century BC Sphinx of Naxos (lion's body with bird wings and a woman's head), and sculpted treasuries (reliefs) that reveal mythological scenes.
+Highlights include the Classical-era bronze Charioteer of Delphi statue, the 6th-century BCE Sphinx of Naxos (lion's body with bird wings and a woman's head), and sculpted treasuries (reliefs) that reveal mythological scenes.
 The museum also has a gift shop and a cafeteria.

 Delphi is 180 kilometers from Athens, and it's possible to visit it as a day trip, although the drive takes about 2.5 hours.
 For those who have the time, an overnight trip is more relaxing, but for travelers spending only one day in Delphi, the best way to see all the essential places is by taking an organized excursion.

-Originally 24 monasteries stood at this astonishing location, built onto the edges of vertiginous cliffs or perched on sheer sandstone formations as high as 300 meters.
+Originally 24 monasteries stood at this astonishing location, built onto the edges of vertiginous cliffs or perched on sheer sandstone formations reaching 300 meters to over 500 meters in elevation.
 With their exalted heights and almost mystical inaccessibility, the Metéora monasteries seem to soar towards heaven and reflect the human striving for holiness.

-Currently only a small group of monks and nuns live and worship at the Metéora monasteries.
-Most of the activity today at Metéora centers around tourism, as this designated UNESCO World Heritage Site is an extremely popular travel destination.
-Six of the original monasteries remain and are open to the public.
+Currently only a small group of monks and nuns live and worship at the six remaining Metéora monasteries that are still active.
+Today, Metéora draws more tourists than spiritual seekers, as this designated UNESCO World Heritage Site is an extremely popular travel destination.
+The six working monasteries (including two convents) at the site are open to the public.

 Standing on a high rock formation, the Holy Monastery of Great Meteoron (Holy Monastery of the Transfiguration of Christ) presides over the landscape and affords phenomenal views.
-Founded in the 14th century, the Great Meteoron Monastery is the largest monastery.
+Founded in the 14th century, the Great Meteoron Monastery is the largest monastery at Metéora.
 Highlights include 16th-century frescoes and a collection of Greek Orthodox religious icons and Byzantine-era manuscripts.

 The Monastery of Varlaám, founded in the 14th century and built in the 16th century, is the second largest monastery in Metéora.
-Accessible by a pedestrian bridge, this monastery has a magnificent domed church decorated with exquisite frescoes.
-The monastic complex also includes a museum of reliquaries in the former refectory, dormitory quarters, and a small wood-roofed chapel.
+Accessible by a pedestrian staircase, this monastery has a magnificent domed church decorated with exquisite frescoes.
+The monastic complex also includes a museum of reliquaries (in the former refectory), dormitory quarters, and a small wood-roofed chapel.

-The Monastery of St. Nicholas, dating to the 14th century, features a tiny low-domed church decorated with precious murals created in 1527 by Theophanes Strelitzas, a monk from the island of Crete.
+The Monastery of Saint Nicholas of Anapafsas, dating to the 14th century, features a tiny low-domed church decorated with precious murals created in 1527 by Theophanes Strelitzas, a monk from the island of Crete.
 These frescoes are considered among the finest examples of post-Byzantine painting in Greece.

-One of the most striking sights in Metéora, the Monastery of Rousanoú comprises several buildings that crown sheer pinnacles.
-Now a convent, the monastery is home to a small community of around 15 nuns.
-The 16th-century monastery complex is reached by two narrow pedestrian bridges.
-From the Monastery of Rousanoú, visitors can take in views of the other Metéora monasteries and the dramatic landscape.
+One of the most striking sights in Metéora, the 16th-century Monastery of Roussanou comprises several buildings that crown sheer pinnacles.
+Now a convent, the Monastery of Roussanou is home to a small community of around 15 nuns.
+From the Monastery of Roussanou, visitors can take in views of the other Metéora monasteries and the dramatic landscape.

-In a vantage point that offers superb panoramas of the valley and the mountains, the Monastery of St. Stephan (also a convent) is the easiest of the monasteries to access because it is reached by a footbridge rather than steps.
+In a vantage point that offers superb panoramas of the valley and the mountains, the Monastery of Saint Stephan (another convent) is the easiest of the monasteries to access because it is reached by a footbridge rather than steps.